 Visiting the Herodian Quarter

 The Herodian Quarter is accessed from the plaza in front of the Hurvah Synagogue.
 It is an under modern buildings, yet air-conditioned and well lit.
-Reviewing the site can be a great experience to combine in a day tour of Jerusalem.

 © photo courtesy of the Jewish quarter excavations and the company for preservation and development of the Jewish quarter.